Sophus Bugge: Honors

 Bugge was a member of the Scientific Society of Christiania (now The Norwegian Academy of Science) from 1858 (vice president 1884), The Royal Norwegian Scientific Society in Trondheim (1865) and a number of foreign societies.
 He was made honorary doctor at Uppsala University in 1877.
 He was appointed a Knight of the Royal Norwegian Order of St. Olav in 1877, Commander Grand Cross 1890 and 1896.

 Personal life

 Bugge was married during 1869 to Karen Sophie Schreiner (1835–1897).
-His son Alexander Bugge became a noted historian.
+His son, Alexander, was a historian of the mediaeval period.